 I’m not gonna beat around the bush- this step is important.
 If you want to avoid brassy colors, or that straight-from-the-box look, you need to go with a company that is all about customer satisfaction.
 The colorists at eSalon are happy to work with you to get the color and results you want.

 I tried to rush this step, and had to go back and fix it.
 Do yourself a favor, and spend the time to properly section off your hair before you begin.
-If you’ve purchased the eSalon Color Tools, you’ll receive four hair clips that are perfect for the job.
-If you haven’t, you can pick up some alligator clips here.
+You can pick up some a hair dying kit here, which contains gloves, brushes and those alligator clips you need!

 Separate your hair down the part, and then into top and bottoms sections using a comb.
 Twist the hair up and out of the way so you can focus on one section at a time.